What makes a great cake stand?

 Every other stand has you load your cake layers directly on top, no plate required (though you may choose to use a cardboard cake round).
 Testers preferred smooth surfaces with very shallow circles etched on top to help center the cakes; some stands didn’t have guidelines, while others’ guidelines were too pronounced, causing our tools to clunk down into them while we were smoothing on frosting.
 As for removing the cakes, they all performed equally well whether we were taking just a slice or moving the cakes whole.

 Rotation was trickier—some were too stiff, and others were too loose; the best were smooth and fast with precise bearings that allowed us to stop the spin in one motion.
 In the end we still liked our previous winner from Ateco, but another model earned the top spot.
-At just under $30, it was about $20 cheaper than the Ateco and had two additional features that testers liked: an attached base and surface for easy transporting and rust-free washing and guides on its surface for centering—two handy features that helped make decorating like a pro that much easier
+It was slightly less expensive than the Ateco and had two additional features that testers liked: an attached base and surface for easy transporting and rust-free washing and guides on its surface for centering—two handy features that helped make decorating like a pro that much easier